-The interests of the respective minority shareholders of Sinovac Beijing and Sinovac Dalian may diverge from our own, which may adversely affect our ability to manage these subsidiaries.
+The interests of the respective minority shareholders of Sinovac Biotech Co., Ltd., or Sinovac Beijing, and Sinovac Dalian may diverge from our own, which may adversely affect our ability to manage these subsidiaries.

-Sinovac Beijing, our principal operating subsidiary, is a Sino-foreign equity joint venture in which we own a 73.09% interest and Xiamen Bioway Biotech Co., Ltd, or Xiamen Bioway, owns a 26.91% interest.
-Xiamen Bioway's interests may not be aligned with our interests at all times.
-We cannot assure you that Xiamen Bioway will be cooperative with us in handling matters related to the operations of Sinovac Beijing.
-As the minority shareholder of Sinovac Beijing, according to Sinovac Beijing's Articles, Xiamen Bioway has the right to assign a director to the five-director board of Sinovac Beijing.
+Sinovac Beijing, our principal operating subsidiary, is a Sino-foreign equity joint venture in which we own a 73.09% interest and Sinobioway Bio-medicine Co., Ltd. (formerly named Xiamen Bioway Group Co., Ltd), or Sinobioway Medicine, owns a 26.91% interest.
+Sinobioway Medicine's interests may not be aligned with our interests at all times.
+We cannot assure you that Sinobioway Medicine will be cooperative with us in handling matters related to the operations of Sinovac Beijing.
+As the minority shareholder of Sinovac Beijing, according to Sinovac Beijing's articles of association, Sinobioway Medicine has the right to assign a director to the five-director board of Sinovac Beijing.
 Accordingly, they have the ability to take actions that bind Sinovac Beijing or to block any action that requires unanimous board approval.
-In addition, if we wish to transfer our equity interest in Sinovac Beijing, in whole or in part, to a third-party, Xiamen Bioway has a right of first refusal to purchase our interest in accordance with the relevant PRC regulations.
+In addition, if we wish to transfer our equity interest in Sinovac Beijing, in whole or in part, to a third party, Sinobioway Medicine has a right of first refusal to purchase our interest in accordance with the relevant PRC regulations.

-In addition, Xiamen Bioway, the minority shareholder of Sinovac Beijing has additional rights under the joint venture contract and articles of association of Sinovac Beijing.
+In addition, Sinobioway Medicine, the minority shareholder of Sinovac Beijing, has additional rights under the joint venture contract and articles of association of Sinovac Beijing.
 The joint venture contract and articles of association require the consent of each of Sinovac Beijing's shareholders and/or unanimous board approval on matters such as a major change in the business line of the company, expansion or amendment of the business scope of the company, transfer of the registered capital by a shareholder, creation of a mortgage or pledge upon the company's assets, a change in the organizational form of the company and designation or removal of the general manager.

 In November 2009, we entered into an agreement with Dalian Jin Gang Group to establish Sinovac Dalian.
 In January 2010, Sinovac Dalian was established to focus on the research, development, manufacturing and commercialization of vaccines, such as mumps and varicella for human use.
-Pursuant to the joint venture agreement, we made the initial cash contribution of RMB 60 million (\$9.6 million) in exchange for a 30% equity interest in Sinovac Dalian, and Dalian Jin Gang Group made an asset contribution of RMB 140 million (\$22.5 million), including the manufacturing facilities, production lines and land use rights, in exchange for the remaining 70% interest in Sinovac Dalian.
-In December 2010, we purchased an additional 25% equity interest in Sinovac Dalian from Dalian Jin Gang Group with a consideration of RMB 50 million).
+Pursuant to the joint venture agreement, we made the initial cash contribution of RMB60.0 million (\$9.3 million) in exchange for a 30% equity interest in Sinovac Dalian, and Dalian Jin Gang Group made an asset contribution of RMB140.0 million (\$21.6 million), including the manufacturing facilities, production lines and land use rights, in exchange for the remaining 70% interest in Sinovac Dalian.
+In December 2010, we purchased an additional 25% equity interest in Sinovac Dalian from Dalian Jin Gang Group with a consideration of RMB50.0 million (\$7.7 million).
 We and Dalian Jin Gang Group currently own 55% and 45% equity interests in Sinovac Dalian, respectively.